ClickCease

 Yes, you can sell a home in Ohio that needs repairs!
 Ohio has no rules saying your house needs to be perfect before you can sell it.

 Some buyers even prefer houses that need work.
-Real estate investors search for properties they can improve and flip or rent out.
+Real estate investors search for properties they can improve, flip, or rent out.
 Meanwhile, first-time homebuyers often choose fixer-uppers because they cost less upfront.

 People who love home improvement projects also get excited about houses with renovation potential.